Called 2001 Email Claire

 Claire’s clients include Amazon UK Services Limited, Ineos Nitriles (UK) Limited, Cumbria County Council, NHS Blood and Transplant, Veolia ES(UK), Nationwide Building Society, Nestle, Gateshead Health NHS Foundation Trust, North Tyneside Council, Newcastle University, Northumberland County Council , Nissan UK, Four Seasons Healthcare Limited and Hartlepool College.

-Claire particularly enjoys presenting mock employment tribunals, which she believes are an excellent learning tool for all those who may be involved in the tribunal process.
+Claire particularly enjoys presenting mock employment tribunals, which she believes provide an excellent learning tool for all those who may be involved in the tribunal process.
 She is also happy to present in house talks and training.

 A selection of Claire’s recently concluded cases are listed below.